jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

     → Value (ƛ N)
 ```

-Following PLFA, we define an auxilliary data type to express the
+Following PLFA, we define an auxiliary data type to express the
 conclusion of the progress lemma.

 ```